How to Burn Multiple Movies on One DVD with a Menu at Once

 Conclusion

 This post has given you a clear picture of how to burn multiple movies on one DVD.
 You can try two methods.
 Method one is to burn multiple movies to a video DVD with a menu, which can be enjoyed on any DVD player.
-No matter what type of DVD you choose, there is a limit to the length of the burned movie.
+There is a limit to the length of the burned movie.
 The larger the capacity, the longer the time.
-Method two only has a restriction on the total size of added movies.
-But the output DVD is a data DVD.
+Method two is to simply burn the movie files to a data DVD.
+The limitation here is the total file size (e.g., 4.7GB), not the runtime, but most DVD players can't play this type of disc directly.

 Jenny is a technology editor who has been blogging since she was a student.
 Since joining Cisdem, she focuses on writing articles about video software and how-to guides.
 She loves exploring new tools and techniques.